How Does Diabetes Affect the Body?

 Frozen Shoulder (Adhesive Capsulitis)

-Frozen Shoulder is a condition which causes pain and limited mobility in the shoulder.
+Frozen Shoulder is a condition that causes pain and limited mobility in the shoulder.
 As tightening within the joint increases, range of motion worsens until it becomes extremely difficult to move the shoulder.
 Frozen shoulder occurs more frequently in people with diabetes, although the reason for this is unknown.
 Additionally, symptoms of frozen shoulder appear to be more severe among diabetic patients.

 Frozen shoulder typically resolves on its own, although it may take up to 3 years.
 During this time, physical therapy can be helpful in managing pain and restoring strength and motion.